 What Does a Financial Advisor Do?

-Financial advisors and financial planners are specialists who help their clients set and achieve their financial goals.
+Financial advisors and financial planners are specialists who help their clients clarify their goals and work toward them.
 (Note that we use “financial advisor” and “financial planner” interchangeably here.)

 Functions of an advisor include creating a financial outline or plan, managing investments, helping avoid unnecessary taxes, and answering personal finance questions as they arise.